ArseniSobolev/Seminar13.12.2021/Git instructions.md

 Use command *git status*

 ## To View the difference between the current file version and the last commit version use command *git diff*

+## Viewing the histary of commits
+Use commit *git log* in the folder with our repository